-This is a quick and Creamy Saffron Garbanzo Beans recipe great when craving a great nutritious casserole with a very different flavor kick!
+This is a quick and Creamy Saffron Garbanzo Bean stew recipe great when craving a great nutritious casserole with a very different flavor kick!

 Living in Milan made us realize how widely used is saffron in this region.
 It is a fundamental part of Lombardy’s staple dish: the saffron risotto.

 It is autumn, and we love eating seasonal ingredients.
 Why?
 To consume local produce, environmentalism, and of course, flavor.
 So we decided to have this for lunch given the great variety of mushrooms everywhere these days!

 For this vegan chickpea stew recipe, we recommend using various mushrooms and cutting them into different shapes; it contributes to the complexity of the flavors and textures.
 This recipe, along with the super simple but tasty traditional Italian Eggplant Stew, is by far our favorite vegetable stews.

 The idea to make this vegan vegetable stew surged as we were coming back from our morning run and needed some high-protein-packed lunch.
 We had shallots, cooked chickpeas, and mushrooms.
 All ingredients that we love.

 A couple of days before, we had been fascinated eating the delicious Risotto alla Milanese, which's characteristic ingredient is saffron, and we thought it would pair beautifully, and it did!

 We have been making this dish for a while, with some variations, as it also makes a great and quick protein-packed meal.
 Another garbanzo beans option we love is our vegan "tuna" salad sandwich, made in minutes and packed with tangy flavors.